 For news on Experimental Animation faculty member Suzan Pitt, see Maureen Selwood.

-JG Quintel (Character Animation BFA 05) was nominated for an Emmy in animation for Regular Show: The Christmas Special in the Outstandng Animated Program category.
+JG Quintel (Character Animation BFA 05) was nominated for an Emmy in animation for Regular Show: The Christmas Special in the Outstanding Animated Program category.
+Quintel was also nominated for an Annie Award for his work on Regular Show in the category of Best Animated TV/Broadcast Production for Children's Audience, along with Ben Adams (Character Animation BFA 09) and Sean Szeles (Character Animation BFA 03).

 The Orange County Museum of Art will exhibit the work of Peter Sarkisian (Film/Video 86) and his father, Paul Sarkisian, from April 6 through July 20.
 The show includes 22 of Peter's video sculptures, which integrate video, film and sculpture, and nearly one dozen paintings by Paul.